jaehyunkim2020/YTPlaylistConverter/README.md

 ## Future Features

-1. GUI to make the program user-friendly to those who aren't familiar with using the command line
+~~1.
+GUI to make the program user-friendly to those who aren't familiar with using the command line~~
 2. Also script Spotify playlists